 - 1. Go through the baptism packet with the child.
 Many times this can be done in small group with the rest of the children, as well. - 2.
 Have him/her go home and talk to their parents about baptism. - 3.
-Guide parents to fill out a Connection Card and check off Baptism for their child.
+Guide parents to register via the CyLife website for their child.
 They will be notified and a Baptism Interview will be set up with the Kids Director. - 4.
 Once they have been approved for baptism, try your best to attend their baptism and follow up with them afterward. - 5.
 Encourage next steps, such as getting into their devotional gift that is given on their baptism day, or encourage them to speak about their baptism to others in class so others may celebrate and be encouraged.